collective/collective.developermanual/source/views/layers.rst

     class IAddOnInstalled(zope.interface.Interface):
         """ A layer specific for this add-on product.

-        This interface is referred in browserlayers.xml.
+        This interface is referred in browserlayer.xml.

         All views and viewlets register against this layer will appear on your Plone site only when the add-on installer has been run.